Simultaneous Generation of Quantum Frequency Combs across Distinct Modal Families in a Single $Si_3 N_4$ Whispering Gallery Mode Resonator: Introduction

-This article is organized as follows: Section II outlines the simulation model for $\mathrm{Si_3N_4}$ WGMR and introduces multi-modal family structure dispersion and WGMR-waveguide coupling engineering.
-Section III presents a theoretical model for third-order nonlinearity dynamics in the WGMR, including self-phase modulation (SPM), cross-phase modulation (XPM), and four-wave mixing (FWM), which will make further adjustments to the resonance formed by structural dispersion.
+This article is organized as follows: Section 2 outlines the simulation model for $\mathrm{Si_3N_4}$ WGMR and introduces multi-modal family structure dispersion and WGMR-waveguide coupling engineering.
+Section 3 presents a theoretical model for third-order nonlinearity dynamics in the WGMR, including self-phase modulation (SPM), cross-phase modulation (XPM), and four-wave mixing (FWM), which will make further adjustments to the resonance formed by structural dispersion.
 The combination of these effects, called phase-matching conditions, will determine if quantum frequency combs can be generated.
-In Section IV, we discuss the quantum entanglement witness, clarifying whether entanglement exists in the generated quantum frequency combs.
-Our calculations and simulation results are presented in Section V. Finally, in Section VI, we conclude our paper and outline our further research plans.
+In Section 4, we discuss the quantum entanglement witness, clarifying whether entanglement exists in the generated quantum frequency combs.
+Our calculations and simulation results are presented in Section 5.
+Finally, in Section 6 and 7, we discuss and conclude our paper.